ASa1m/distributed-downloading/README.md

 - **Security**: Implement security measures such as SSL for secure communication between nodes.
 - **Scalability**: Optimize the system for handling larger files and more worker nodes.
 - **Configuration**: Add a configuration file for easy setup and customization.

+## 10. Conclusion

+This project demonstrates the concept of distributed downloading using a coordinator-worker model.
+By leveraging parallel processing across multiple nodes, the system accelerates file downloading and showcases the benefits of distributed systems in real-world applications.